ampretia/fabric-application-examples/docs/Into-to-1.4-contract-programming.md

 Working with NodeJs,today a Hyperledger Fabric chaincode (Smart Contract) is written to implement two methods `init` and `invoke`.

-Lifecycle of the chaincode container is that you 'install' the chaincocde, you then 'instantiate' it at which point a docker image is created with your code inside, this is then started. (and the init function is called)
+Lifecycle of the chaincode container is that you 'install' the chaincode, you then 'instantiate' it at which point a docker image is created with your code inside, this is then started. (and the `init` function is called)

 Applications can then call functions with data (called submitting a transaction) - the `invoke` function being called with the data.
 Chaincode can be updated with new code, at which point the process is similar.
-The code is installed, and `updgrade` command is issued, and the `init` funciton is again called should any data migration need to occur.
+The code is installed, and `updgrade` command is issued, and the `init` function is again called should any data migration need to occur.

 Within your code, you have access to an API that permits you to manipulate 'world state', along with various other functions such as encrypting data, accessing who submitted the transaction.
 Data can be returned.

-The difference between the world state before and after the transaciton forms a 'read write set' and it is this that is the basis of what is written to the ledger.
+The difference between the world state before and after the transaction forms a 'read write set' and it is this that is the basis of what is written to the ledger.

 ## What is different now?

 What we found was that people invariably had various named functions in the Smart Contracts; say 'issue' 'buy' 'redeem'.
-As all of these are routed via a single `invoke` funciton invariably some additional logic had to be written to separate out say the 'issue' from the 'buy'.
+As all of these are routed via a single `invoke` function invariably some additional logic had to be written to separate out say the 'issue' from the 'buy'.

-This is repeated over and over again, plus with a general array of arguments, any concept of type safetly is lost.
+This is repeated over and over again, plus with a general array of arguments, any concept of type safety is lost.

-We now have a highlevel of abstraction that does a lot of the common work for you.
+We now have a high-level of abstraction that does a lot of the common work for you.

 ## Smart Contract - 'hello world'